-6.8.
-Conduct of Overview and Scrutiny Committee meetings

-Conduct of the proceedings at Overview and Scrutiny Committee meetings shall be in accordance with the Procedure Rules as set out in Part 4C of this Constitution.

 6.9.
+Conduct of Overview and Scrutiny Board and Committee meetings

+Conduct of the proceedings at Overview and Scrutiny Board and Committee meetings shall be in accordance with the Procedure Rules as set out in Part 4C of this Constitution.

+6.10.
 Commissioned Work

-- 6.9.1.
-The Overview and Scrutiny Committees may commission work to be undertaken in the following ways as it considers necessary after taking into account the availability of resources, the work programme and the matter under review: - a) Working Groups a small group of Councillors and Officers gathered to consider a specific issue and report back to a full committee, or make recommendations to Cabinet or Council within a limited timescale.
-Working Groups usually meet once or twice, and are often non-public;

-- b) Sub-Committees a group of Councillors delegated a specific aspect of the main Committee's work for ongoing, in-depth monitoring.
-May be time limited or be required as a long-standing committee.
+- 6.10.1.
+In addition to committee meetings, the Overview and Scrutiny Board and Committees may commission work to be undertaken in the following ways as it considers necessary after taking into account the availability of resources, the work programme and the matter under review.
+The Board and each Committee is limited to one commission at a time to ensure availability of resources. - a) Working Groups a small group of Councillors and Officers gathered to consider a specific issue and report back to a full meeting of the Board or Committee, or make recommendations to Cabinet or Council within a limited timescale.
+Working Groups usually meet once or twice, and are often non-public; - b) Sub-Committees a group of Councillors delegated a specific aspect of the main Board or Committee's work for ongoing, in-depth monitoring.
+May be time limited or be required as a long-standing subcommittee.
 Sub-Committees are often well suited to considering performance based matters that require scrutiny oversight.
 Sub-Committees usually meet in public; - c) Task and finish groups a small group of Councillors tasked with investigating a particular issue and making recommendations on this issue, with the aim of influencing wider Council policy.
 The area of investigation will be carefully scoped and will culminate in a final report, usually with recommendations to Cabinet or Council.
 Task and finish groups may work over the course of a number of months and take account of a wide variety of evidence, which can be resource intensive.
 For this reason, the number of these groups must be carefully prioritised by scrutiny members to ensure the work can progress at an appropriate pace for the final outcome to have influence; - d) Inquiry Days with a similar purpose to task and finish groups, inquiry days seek to understand and make recommendations on an issue by talking to a wide range of stakeholders and considering evidence relating to that issue, within one or two days.
 Inquiry days have similarities to the work of Government Select Committees.
-Inquiry days are highly resource intensive but can lead to swift, meaningful outcomes and recommendations that can make a difference to Council policy; and - e) Rapporteurs or scrutiny member champions individual Councillors or pairs of Councillors tasked with investigating or maintaining oversight of a particular issue and reporting back to the main committee on its findings.
-A main committee can use these reports to facilitate its work prioritisation.
+Inquiry days are highly resource intensive but can lead to swift, meaningful outcomes and recommendations that can make a difference to Council policy; and - e) Rapporteurs or scrutiny member champions individual Councillors or pairs of Councillors tasked with investigating or maintaining oversight of a particular issue and reporting back to the main Board or committee on its findings.
+A main Board or committee can use these reports to facilitate its work prioritisation.
 Rapporteurs will undertake informal work to understand an issue - such as discussions with Officers and Portfolio Holders, research and data analysis.
 Rapporteur work enables scrutiny members to collectively stay informed of a wide range of Council activity.
 In this way the workload is spread between Councillors.
 This approach to the provision of information to scrutiny members also avoids valuable committee time being taken up with briefings in favour of more outcome-based scrutiny taking place at committee.